Claire Valdez

 Early career

-Claire Valdez attended the elite School of the Art Institute of Chicago.[7]
-In addition, she worked a series of service jobs including roles at Taco Bell, Pizza Hut, and Trader Joe’s before moving to New York City to pursue a career in art.[8]
-She then worked as a program assistant in the visual arts department at Columbia University before the beginning of her term as an assembly member.[9][6]
-While working at Columbia, she became an active member of United Auto Workers Local 2110 after joining the union.
-Valdez went on to be elected to the role of unit chair in the local.[10]
+After graduating from college, Valdez worked as a program assistant in the visual arts department at Columbia University before beginning her term as an assembly member.[10][7]
+While working at Columbia, she became an active member of United Auto Workers Local 2110 and was elected unit chair in the local.[5]

-In 2019, she joined the New York City chapter of the Democratic Socialists of America and went on to serve as the New Member Coordinator.[11]
-She has worked on many of the chapter's electoral projects, including Julia Salazar’s 2020 reelection and Samy Olivares’ 2022 campaign for New York State Assembly.[12]
+In 2019, Valdez joined the New York City chapter of the Democratic Socialists of America and went on to serve as the New Member Coordinator.[11]
+She has worked on many of the chapter's electoral projects, including Julia Salazar's 2020 reelection and Samy Olivares's 2022 campaign for New York State Assembly.[7]

 New York State Assembly

 In the 2024 New York State Assembly election, Valdez was a candidate in the 37th district.
-In the Democratic Party primary, Valdez defeated Johanna Carmona by 27 percentage points and incumbent Juan Ardila by 48 percentage points.[13]
-She was endorsed by Congresswoman Alexandria Ocasio-Cortez and had support from the Working Families Party.[14][15]
-She ran unopposed for the seat in the November general election.
+The incumbent, Juan Ardila, was seen as vulnerable to a primary challenge after two women accused him of sexual assault and misconduct.[12]
+In the Democratic Party primary, Valdez defeated Ardila by 48 percentage points and moderate Johanna Carmona by 27 percentage points.[13]
+She was endorsed by Congresswoman Alexandria Ocasio-Cortez, Democratic Socialists of America, and the Working Families Party.[14][15][16]
+She ran unopposed in the November general election.

-After launching her assembly campaign in 2023, Valdez called for a ceasefire in Gaza[16].
-She was arrested during a 2025 demonstration outside the offices of U.S. senators Chuck Schumer and Kristen Gillibrand, protesting their votes against a resolution halting the sale of arms by the U.S. to Israel.[17]
-She has sponsored the Not On Our Dime Act, first introduced by Zohran Mamdani during his term in the assembly.[18]
-The pro-Israel Solidarity PAC spent over $40,000 to oppose her 2024 candidacy for New York State Assembly.[19]
+After launching her assembly campaign in 2023, Valdez called for a ceasefire in Gaza.[17]
+Upon her election, she joined New York State Socialists in Office.[18]
+She was arrested during a 2025 demonstration outside the offices of U.S. senators Chuck Schumer and Kirsten Gillibrand, protesting their votes against a resolution halting U.S. sales of arms to Israel.[19]
+She has sponsored the Not On Our Dime Act, first introduced by Zohran Mamdani during his term in the assembly.[17]
+The pro-Israel Solidarity PAC spent over $40,000 to oppose her 2024 candidacy for New York State Assembly.[20]

 Valdez is a sponsor of New York For All, which bars the use of state and local resources in federal immigration enforcement actions.[21]
 On September 28, 2025, she was arrested while inspecting the facilities at 26 Federal Plaza in Manhattan.[22]